tuandnvn/learn-to-perform/README.md

 ## Content

 This is a project to demonstrate the idea that we can teach robots to execute certain complex actions by allowing them to observe human experts to perform the same actions a number of times, and using planning with reinforcement learning methods to simulate the action.
-While the method might be error-proned because of the number of small demonstrations, and the lacks of other competitive actions or negative samples of actions, we proved that

 This is our paper at [AAAI Spring Symposium 2018](https://www.researchgate.net/profile/Tuan_Do14/publication/322836314_Teaching_Virtual_Agents_to_Perform_Complex_Spatial-Temporal_Activities/links/5a724463458515512075e396/Teaching-Virtual-Agents-to-Perform-Complex-Spatial-Temporal-Activities.pdf).